 This article also contends that the history of administrative constitutionalism poses a problem for critics of the modern administrative state who seek to restore administrative law to its 19th-century foundations.
 These critics hold out constitutional law as uniquely important; it is what powers their arguments that the United States should turn back the clock.
 And they prefer 19th-century agencies because they depict them as exercising little consequential legal power.
 But this history suggests that those agencies had the first and often final word on the Constitution’s meaning.
 These critics also assume that reinstating the 19th-century constitutional order would empower courts to more closely scrutinize agency action.
 The history presented here instead suggests that returning to 19th-century administrative law would all but eliminate judicial review of the constitutionality of agency actions.
 Indeed, the burgeoning history of administrative constitutionalism suggests that anyone who wants to ensure that courts review the constitutionality of agency action has to appeal to theories that are rooted in constitutional change not origins, and in 20th- not 19th-century administrative law and judicial practice.

 Lee, Sophia Z., "Our Administered Constitution: Administrative Constitutionalism from the Founding to the Present" (2019).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2084.

 Administrative Law Commons, Constitutional Law Commons, Courts Commons, Judges Commons, Law and Politics Commons, Legal Commons, Legal History Commons, Political History Commons, Public Law and Legal Theory Commons, United States History Commons